liuyangfu74-del/Fracture-modeling/README.md

 ## Usage

 ### Quick Start
 A demo dataset is included.
-Replace the file paths in "Main_Fracture_modeling.m" with the provided "2..mat" and "3.ply" paths, then run the script.
+Replace the file paths in `Main_Fracture_modeling.m` with the provided `2..mat` and `3.ply` paths, then run the script.
-Edit `main_workflow.m` and update the file paths at lines 8, 28, and 29 to match your local dataset (point cloud file and training data).
+Edit `Main_Fracture_modeling.m` and update the file paths at lines 8, 28, and 29 to match your local dataset (point cloud file and training data).

-matlab
-%% Stage 1: MCMC Bayesian inversion training
+Stage 1: MCMC Bayesian inversion training
 [results, params_mean, post_samples] = bayesian_mcmc_inversion(...
     'data.mat', ...
     'n_chains', 4, ...